Claudi Arimany: Relationship with Jean-Pierre Rampal

 As well as his artistic legacy, Arimany kept much of Rampal's music library and his flutes.
-The one with the greatest emotional value, which he uses in concerts, is the iconic WS Haynes gold flute.
+The one with the emotional value, which he uses in concerts, is the iconic WS Haynes gold flute.

 He has been a member of the jury at the International JP Rampal Flute Competition, held in Paris.

 Musical research

 Beyond his extensive work as an interpreter, Arimany has devoted much of his activity to study, recover and spread the work of great forgotten composers.
 The popularity of the great masters often casts talented disciples and contemporary artists into obscurity.
 In the words of Arimany, "I am still very interested in the music of the great composers who worked 'around' those who are now better known".

 When, in 1986, he submitted a project to edit Bach's pieces for flute to a German label, it was received without interest, since many recordings of this author existed already.
 Arimany's response to this rejection was to team up with soloists Alexander Schmoller (cello) and Michael Gruber (harpsichord) to review and select virtually unknown pieces practically by German disciples of the Thuringian master.
 The challenging recovery project culminated in the 1986 release of the album Virtuose Flötenmusik der Bach-Schüler by the German Motette record label (Wiesbaden).